Friedmann-like universes with torsion: FRW-like models with torsion

 Consider an FRW-type spacetime with non-zero torsion and a family of observers living along a timelike congruence tangent to the 4-velocity field $u_{a}$, (as defined in the previous section).
-In order to preserve the homogeneity and isotropy of a maximally symmetric 3-dimensional rest-space of these observers, we introduce the following ansatz for the torsion tensor~\cite{I}
+In order to preserve the homogeneity and isotropy of a maximally symmetric 3-dimensional rest-space of these observers, we adopt the following form for the torsion tensor~\cite{T}

 Note that $\phi$ is a scalar function that depends only on time (i.e.~$\phi=\phi(t)$), since any spatial dependence is forbidden by the homogeneity of the 3-space.
-The above given ansatz also respects isotropy, which becomes clearer after evaluating the associated torsion vector.
+The above given torsion field also respects isotropy, which becomes clearer after evaluating the associated torsion vector.
 Indeed, contracting (\ref{ans.ten}) and using definition (\ref{torsv}), leads to

+Not surprisingly, the associated torsion vector is timelike (see also~\cite{PTB}), in agreement with the isotropy of the spatial sections.\footnote{On using the Cartan field equations (see (\ref{CFEs}) in \S ~\ref{ssFEBIs}), one can recast (\ref{ans.ten}) and (\ref{ans.vec}) into the expressions $\kappa s_{abc}=8\phi h_{c[a}u_{b]}$ and $\kappa s_a=12\phi u_a$ for the spin tensor and the spin vector respectively.
+These in turn combine with Eqs.~(\ref{ans.ten}) and (\ref{ans.vec}) to guarantee that the torsion and the spin fields are related by

-Not surprisingly, the associated torsion vector is timelike (see also~\cite{PTB}), in agreement with the isotropy of the spatial sections.
-It is also worth noting that, according to Eq.~(\ref{ans.vec}), the sign of $\phi$ is directly connected to the relative orientation between the torsion and the 4-velocity vectors.
+One could use the above to replace torsion with spin in our formulae.
+Nevertheless, given that the two fields are simply proportional to each other, we will proceed with our study focusing on torsion rather than spin.} It is also worth noting that, according to Eq.~(\ref{ans.vec}), the sign of $\phi$ is directly connected to the relative orientation between the torsion and the 4-velocity vectors.
 In particular, for negative values of $\phi$ the torsion vector is future-directed, while in the opposite case $S_{a}$ becomes past-directed.
 Finally, applying (\ref{ans.ten}) to definition (\ref{cont}), we find that

 which provides the contortion tensor in FRW-like spacetimes with torsion.
-The above implies that $K^{b}{}_{ab}=-6\phi u_{a}=2S_{a}=-K_{ab}{}^{b}$ and $K^{b}{}_{ba}=0$ as expected (see \S~\ref{ssTC} previously).
+The above implies that $K^{b}{}_{ab}=-6\phi u_{a}=2S_{a}= -K_{ab}{}^{b}$ and $K^{b}{}_{ba}=0$ as expected (see \S~\ref{ssTC} previously).